Michal: Use as a name

-"Michal" is a very common female first name in contemporary Israel.
+"Michal" is a very common female first name in contemporary Israel, but the given name is used also for men.

 "Micol" is an Italian variant of the given name.

 Although possessing an identical or almost identical spelling when using the Latin alphabet, the Czech and Slovak language "Michal" and the Polish language "Michał" (popular male given names) are the local forms of "Michael" rather than of "Michal".
 This can be compared to French spelling "Michel", which is also a local form of "Michael".
-In Spanish the spelling is Mijal.
+In Spanish, the spelling is Mical.